zuxism/persistent_pyserial/README.md

 ```bash
 ser.py
 ```
-will prompts for port and baud rate.
+will prompt for port and baud rate.

+---

 To avoid prompts run
 ```bash
 ser.py [port] [baud]
 ```

+---

 There is also a third option for line ending of sent strings.
 ```bash